OMGfractals/Grant-Index/SETUP.md

 A PWA that searches grants/scholarships live via Claude, with a free monthly tier and a one-time Stripe purchase to unlock more searches.
-No native app store involved — installable straight from the browser.
+No native app store involved, no terminal required anywhere in this guide — everything below is done by clicking through websites.

 ## What's in here